• Skip to primary navigation

 Instructions

 1. Preheat the oven to 375 (190 C).
-Line a 12-cup muffin tray with silicone cups or lightly non-stick cooking spray.
+Line a 12-cup muffin tray with silicone cups or lightly coat your tray with non-stick cooking spray.

 2. Mix the 2 tablespoons of ground flax seed with 5 tablespoons of water and set aside for about 10 minutes.